 All apprenticeship vacancies are usually advertised on the National Apprenticeship Service website.

-Do I need a law degree to join a Graduate Solicitor Apprenticeship?
+Do I need a law degree to join a Graduate Entry Solicitor Apprenticeship?

-What additional support is provided during a Graduate Solicitor Apprenticeship?
+What additional support is provided during a Graduate Entry Solicitor Apprenticeship?

-As well as a designated Skills Coach, you will have access to student welfare services and all of our campus facilities, including the library, at your nearest allocated ULaw campus.
+As well as a designated skills coach, you will have access to the University’s Student Welfare services and all campus facilities, including the library, at your nearest allocated ULaw campus.

-Will I be working full-time and studying in my own time during the Graduate Solicitor Apprenticeship?
+Will I be working full-time and studying in my own time during the Graduate Entry Solicitor Apprenticeship?

 Study of knowledge modules can be undertaken either via block delivery or day release.
-This will depend on the employer’s requirements.
-Please discuss with each employer for their chosen study pattern.
-On the day-release programme you will have protected study time during your working day to complete your studies
+This will depend on the Employer’s requirements.
+Please discuss with the chosen study pattern with each Employer.
+On the day-release programme, an Apprentice will have protected study time during the working day to complete their studies.

 Not at all.
-Undertaking an apprenticeship is a worthwhile challenge which enables you to study whilst also gaining practical qualifying work experience and skills, but also requires resilience, organisation, and self-discipline.
+Undertaking an apprenticeship is a worthwhile challenge which enables you to study whilst also gaining practical qualifying work experience and skills.
+The GRAD programme is challenging and requires resilience, organisation, and self-discipline.

-What is a typical Graduate Solicitor Apprenticeship salary?
+What is a typical Graduate Entry Solicitor Apprenticeship salary?

 This 33 month programme has been designed for applicants who have completed a bachelor’s degree in law 3> years prior to the start date of the programme, or within a subject other than law.
 It covers the academic law foundation subjects before moving onto vocational practice subjects and preparation for the Solicitors Qualifying Examinations, Parts 1 & 2.
 Upon successful completion, subject to SRA Character & Suitability test, apprentices will become a qualified lawyer ready for day 1 as a qualified solicitor.